550 Madison Avenue: Chetrit ownership

 By 2012, Sony sought to sell off the Sony Tower, as the company perceived that the costs of keeping its American headquarters in Midtown were too high.
 Potential buyers started submitting bids for the Sony Tower in December 2012.
 Sony received over 20 bids, including from Joseph Sitt's Thor Equities, Mitsui Fudosan, and a partnership led by the Brunei Investment Agency.
 All of the bids proposed to convert at least part of the space to hotel or condominium use.
-In January 2013, Sony announced it was to sell the building to Joseph Chetrit's Chetrit Group for $1.1 billion, leasing back its offices there.
+In January 2013, Sony announced plans to sell the building to Joseph Chetrit's Chetrit Group for $1.1 billion, leasing back its offices there.
 Shortly afterward, Sony filed eviction proceedings against Joseph Allaham, a longtime tenant and Chetrit's friend, who operated a pizzeria and a restaurant in the base.
 Allaham ultimately decided to move his restaurant and retain his pizzeria.

-The Chetrit Group planned to convert the Sony Tower into condominiums and the first Oetker Collection hotel in the United States.
+The Chetrit Group planned to convert the Sony Tower into a hotel and condominium development; the hotel would be the first in the US operated by the Oetker Collection.
+Robert A. M. Stern Architects and SLCE Architects drew up plans for a 170-room hotel on the lowest eight floors and 113 apartments above, each with two to five bedrooms.
 In February 2015, the developers filed a condominium offering that called for 96 residences, which were to be sold at a combined total of $1.8 billion.
 The offering included what was then considered Manhattan's most expensive residence, a three-story penthouse in the upper stories costing $150 million.
 Dorothea Rockburne expressed concern that the developers would not adequately preserve two of her frescoes in the sky lobby, which was set to be converted into the hotel's lobby.
 Sony permanently closed the Sony Wonder Technology Lab in January 2016.
-Over the following months, Sony moved its headquarters and stores south to 11 Madison Avenue.
+Over the following months, Sony moved its headquarters and stores south to 11 Madison Avenue; this left the building mostly empty.